koitsu/megahal.mod/README.md

 Once you have your Eggdrop bot building, you can add in this module pretty easily.
 Follow the following basic steps to get your module built and installed.

-The following commands assume you have your Eggdrop source extracted to `~/eggdrop/` directory.
-Adjust the paths as required.
+The following commands assume you have your Eggdrop source extracted to the `~/eggdrop` directory.
+Adjust paths as needed.

 1. Clone the repo into the `src/mod` folder:
 ```shell